wechuli/sql-for-data-science/database-design/database-design-process/translating_user_needs_to_models.md

 # Translating User Needs into Data Models

 You have worked with customers to gain a full understanding of the problem at hand.
-The result should be a big pile of facts, golas, needs and requirements that should be part of the new database and its surrounding ecosystem.
+The result should be a big pile of facts, goals, needs and requirements that should be part of the new database and its surrounding ecosystem.
 You may already have made some connections among various parts of this information, but mostly it should be a big heap of requirements that doesn't say too much about the database's design and construction.

 This kind of pile of information is sometimes called a contextual list.
 It's basically just a list of important stuff (although it may be fairly elaborate and include requirements documents, diagrams, charts and all sorts of other supporting documentation)

-The next step in turing the conceptual list into a database is converting it into a more formal model.
+The next step in turning the conceptual list into a database is converting it into a more formal model.
 You can compare the formal model to the contextual list and make sure that the model can handle all of your requirements.

 ## What are Data Models

 A model is a plan.
 It's a blueprint for building something, in this case, a database.
-The purpose of the model isn't do anything by itslef.
+The purpose of the model isn't to do anything by itself.
 Instead, it gives you a concrete way to think about the database that you are going to build.
 By studying the pieces of the model, you can decide whether it represents all of the data that you need to meet your customers' needs.

 A model is also useful for ensuring that everyone on the project has the same understanding of what needs to be done.